15 Things to Do After College Instead of Getting a Real Job

 Long-term nannying, like working with the same family for a year, can also be an excellent way to develop strong personal references you can provide to other employers down the road.

 Become a Research Assistant

-If you're still living close to a college, look into a research assistantship, as universities have a significant amount of their resources invested into research.
-Although "research" might seem exclusive to the sciences, you'd be surprised how much research goes into other fields, too - from the obvious, like biology, chemistry, and psychology, to the unexpected, like journalism, international relations, and art history.
+If you're still living close to a college, look into a research assistantship, as universities have a significant amount of their resources invested in research.
+Although "research" might seem exclusive to the sciences, you'd be surprised how much research goes into other fields, too—from the obvious, like biology, chemistry, and psychology, to the unexpected, like journalism, international relations, and art history.

 Do a Gap Year Program

 If you're interested in putting your time towards a good career, consider a gap year program like the Peace Corps, AmeriCorps, or City Year.

 Not only do these programs provide essential life lessons, but they also strengthen your resume and will undoubtedly give you a lot of material to discuss during an interview.
 Moreover, having participated in a Gap Year program links you with other alumni who may be valuable resources later on in your job search.

 Find an Internship